effekseer/EffekseerForUnity/docs/source/en/how-to-use.md

 ## Settings

-設定ファイルを作成すると、Effekseerの詳細な挙動を設定できます。
+Once you have created a setting file, you can configure the detailed behavior of Effekseer.

-Assets -> Create -> Effekseer -> Effekseer Settings を選択します。
+Select Assets -> Create -> Effekseer -> Effekseer Settings.

-メニューからEffekseer Settingsを作成した場合、preload assetsに自動的に登録されます。
+If you create Effekseer Settings from the menu, it will be automatically registered in preload assets.

-もしEffekseer Settingsが読み込まれない場合、Project Settings -> preload assets にEffekseer Settingsが含まれているか確認してください。
+If Effekseer Settings does not load, make sure that Project Settings -> preload assets contains Effekseer Settings.

 ## Universal Render Pipeline